Local stars and city officials react to Kobe Bryant's death

 Many local sports stars and city leaders are sharing their grief on social media to honor the star.

 The Dallas Mavericks have made the decision to retire #24 in honor of Bryant.
-They team tweeted in-part, "Kobe's legacy transcended basketball."
+The team tweeted in-part, "Kobe's legacy transcended basketball."

 Dallas Mavericks Owner Mark Cuban issued the following statement on the passing of Kobe and Gianna Bryant. pic.twitter.com/Ua41YrvTMZ— Mavs PR (@MavsPR) January 27, 2020